 c.
-Service on Opposing Parties Prior to Service on Recipients with a copy of the subpoena due to "frequent fail[ure] to give the required notice to the other parties."
+Service on Opposing Parties Prior to Service on Recipients

+Pursuant to Rule 45(a)(4), for subpoenas seeking the production of documents or ESI, a notice and a copy of the subpoena must be served on each party prior to serving the subpoena on the person or entity subject to the subpoena (subpoena recipient or recipient).
+The 2013 Advisory Committee Notes state that this requirement was emphasized and enhanced to require providing other parties with a copy of the subpoena due to "frequent fail[ure] to give the required notice to the other parties."
 The amendment is "intended to achieve the original purpose of enabling the other parties to object or to serve a subpoena for additional materials."
 The amended rule does not specify how far in advance the notice and copy of the subpoena must be served on the opposing party.